yarnmengnus/tp/docs/DeveloperGuide.md

   * Cons: Exposes more of Model, which may result in unintended use by developers.

-* **Alternative 2: Retrive a copy of the task list and calculate statistics as such.**
+* **Alternative 2: Retrieve a copy of the task list and calculate statistics as such.**

   * Pros: List is not mutated.
 All calculations of Statistics is centralised under StatsCommand.

-  * Cons: Does not follow OOP.
+  * Cons: Does not follow OOP principles.
 Operations regarding the list should be handled by the list.

-### \[Proposed\] Undo/redo feature
+## \[Proposed\] Undo/redo feature

-#### Proposed Implementation
+### Proposed Implementation

-The proposed undo/redo mechanism is facilitated by `VersionedAddressBook`.
-It extends `AddressBook` with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
+The proposed undo/redo mechanism is facilitated by `VersionedProfPlan`.
+It extends `ProfPlan` with an undo/redo history, stored internally as an `profPlanStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

-* `VersionedAddressBook#commit()` — Saves the current task list state in its history.
+* `VersionedProfPlan#commit()` — Saves the current tasklist state in its history.
-* `VersionedAddressBook#undo()` — Restores the previous task list state from its history.
+* `VersionedProfPlan#undo()` — Restores the previous tasklist state from its history.
-* `VersionedAddressBook#redo()` — Restores a previously undone task list state from its history.
+* `VersionedProfPlan#redo()` — Restores a previously undone tasklist state from its history.

-These operations are exposed in the `Model` interface as `Model#commitAddressBook()`, `Model#undoAddressBook()` and `Model#redoAddressBook()` respectively.
+These operations are exposed in the `Model` interface as `Model#commitProfPlan()`, `Model#undoProfPlan()` and `Model#redoProfPlan()` respectively.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedAddressBook` will be initialized with the initial task list state, and the `currentStatePointer` pointing to that single task list state.
+The `VersionedProfPlan` will be initialized with the initial task list state, and the `currentStatePointer` pointing to that single task list state.

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `delete 5` command to delete the 5th task in the task list.
-The `delete` command calls `Model#commitAddressBook()`, causing the modified state of the task list after the `delete 5` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted task list state.
+The user executes `delete 5` command to delete the 5th task in the tasklist.
+The `delete` command calls `Model#commitProfPlan()`, causing the modified state of the task list after the `delete 5` command executes to be saved in the `profPlanStateList`, and the `currentStatePointer` is shifted to the newly inserted tasklist state.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
-The user executes `add n/David …​` to add a new task.
-The `add` command also calls `Model#commitAddressBook()`, causing another modified task list state to be saved into the `addressBookStateList`.
+The user executes `add n/Grade assignment …​` to add a new task.
+The `add` command also calls `Model#commitProfPlan()`, causing another modified tasklist state to be saved into the `ProfPlanStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitAddressBook()`, so the task list state will not be saved into the `addressBookStateList`.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitProfPlan()`, so the tasklist state will not be saved into the `profPlanStateList`.

 </div>

 Step 4.
 The user now decides that adding the task was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoAddressBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous task list state, and restores the task list to that state.
+The `undo` command will call `Model#undoProfPlan()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous tasklist state, and restores the tasklist to that state.

 ![UndoRedoState3](images/UndoRedoState3.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index 0, pointing to the initial AddressBook state, then there are no previous AddressBook states to restore.
-The `undo` command uses `Model#canUndoAddressBook()` to check if this is the case.
-If so, it will return an error to the user rather
-than attempting to perform the undo.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index 0, pointing to the initial ProfPlan state, then there are no previous ProfPlan states to restore.
+The `undo` command uses `Model#canUndoProfPlan()` to check if this is the case.
+If so, it will return an error to the user rather than attempting to perform the undo.

 </div>